-EFPA has a network of some 400,000 psychologists through its Full Members (professional practitioner psychologists and researchers) and many stakeholders including Associate Members which exists to promote a particular domain of psychology as education, science, and/or profession or support a particular group of Psychologists or students or teachers of psychology.
+EFPA has a network of some 400,000 psychologists (professional practitioner psychologists and researchers) through its Full Members.
+EFPA’s Full Members currently comprise organisations of psychologists from 37 European countries, including all 27 member countries of the European Union.
+EFPA’s Associate Members are European organisations which exist to promote a particular domain of psychology as education, science, and/or profession or support a particular group of psychologists or students or teachers of psychology.

 EFPA is a non-governmental organisation in Special Consultative Status with the Economic and Social Council of the United Nations since 2017.